Analysis | Trump’s lawyers have lots of affidavits. That doesn’t mean as much as it seems.

 Other witnesses signed affidavits that said, “I believe my vote for Donald J. Trump and Michael Pence was not counted.”
 But when pressed by judges, they admitted they didn’t have any actual evidence to support that.

-A similar thing happened in Chatham County, Ga., where the GOP called two witnesses as part of its allegation that 53 ballots received after Election Day were pre-dated to make them appear valid.
+A similar thing happened in Chatham County, Ga., where the GOP called two witnesses as part of its allegation that 53 ballots received after Election Day were predated to make them appear valid.
 But under questioning, the witnesses acknowledged they didn’t know whether the ballots were actually received after the deadline, while witnesses for the local elections board testified under oath that they were received on time.

 Another issue is just what the affidavits allege.
 Many filed by the Trump campaign don’t actually allege wrongdoing, but rather refer to alleged issues in the vote counting process.
-And as The Post’s David A. Fahrenthold, Emma Brown and Hannah Knowles reported this week, many of them have been rather thin:
+And as The Washington Post’s David A. Fahrenthold, Emma Brown and Hannah Knowles reported this week, many of them have been rather thin:

 “Shocking allegations of voter irregularities revealed in 234 pages of signed and sworn affidavits,” the Trump campaign wrote on Twitter.But a closer look at the affidavits showed that many did not allege any wrongdoing with ballots.
 Instead, they showed poll challengers complaining about other things: a loud public-address system, mean looks from poll workers, and a Democratic poll watcher who said “Go back to the suburbs, Karen.”Some poll observers had become suspicious simply after seeing many ballots cast for Democrats — in Detroit, a heavily Democratic city where Biden won 94 percent of the vote.
 “I specifically noticed that every ballot I observed was cast for Joe Biden,” one observer wrote.
 The Trump campaign filed that as evidence in court.

-In another case, the Trump campaign’s affidavit was described by a judge as being “rife with speculation and guess-work about sinister motives.”
+In another case, the Trump campaign’s affidavit was described by a judge as being “rife with speculation and guesswork about sinister motives.”
 The judge said the allegations were “not credible” and found that the people behind them were simply unfamiliar with how the ballot-counting process was conducted in Detroit.

 “Perhaps if Plaintiffs’ election challenger affiants had attended the October 29, 2020 walk-through of the TCF Center ballot counting location, questions and concerns could have been answered in advance of Election Day,” Judge Timothy M. Kenny wrote.
 “Regrettably, they did not and, therefore, Plaintiffs’ affiants did not have a full understanding of the TCF absent ballot tabulation process.”